 A scalp massage at the hairdresser is lovely, isn’t it.
 Not only does it feel nice, lucky for us there is a functional reason for it too.
 Nutrients from conditioners are worked into the skin, and the massaging action boosts circulation, bringing blood and oxygen to the surface, which in turn brings nutrients to feed the roots of our hair, and also the scalp itself.
 Spending a few minutes every day massaging our scalp will help, before a shower or when massaging conditioner into hair.
 Watch our IGTV here on giving yourself a soothing head and scalp massage.

 NOURISH THE SCALP WITH OILS AND SERUMS

-A healthy diet will nourish scalp, but you could take your scalp massage a step further and use some oil (jojoba or argan oil is lovely for hair), massaging this into scalp, and leaving it in for 10-30 minutes before shampooing it out.
+A healthy diet will nourish scalp, but you could take your scalp massage a step further and use some Scalp Oil like ours.
+If you don’t have any scalp oil then you can also use Jojoba or Argan oil, both of which are lovely for hair, massaging this into scalp, and leaving it in for 10-30 minutes before shampooing it out.
 Innovations in scalp treatments have led to serums and oils being developed to feed and nourish the scalp overnight, whilst also working on the hair itself, which can be shampooed out in the morning.
 Of course, a towel to protect pillows will also be needed.